anu-bdsi/workshop-intro-to-linux-aug-2023/00_set_up.md

 You should see `conda 23.3.1` printed on screen.

 ### 2.2.
 Install Anaconda in MacOS

-Anaconda is an open-source package management system and environment management system commonly used in data science, scientific computing, and machine learning projects.
-It allows you to install, update, and manage software packages and dependencies for your projects.
-It supports packages written in various programming languages, with a focus on Python packages.

 * If you have an ANU managed device